-Welcome back to what is sure to be yet another very busy term for Ahlberg class.
-I hope you had a lovely and very relaxing Easter break.
-Our topic this term is 'Local History and Welwyn Village'.
-We are going to learn all about how our local area has changed over the years.
-We will look at pictures of the local area from the past as well as explore how the architecture and buildings shape our area, such as the Welwyn Viaduct.
+Welcome back to what is sure to be a busy term for Ahlberg class.
+I hope you had a lovely and very relaxing summer break.
+Our topic this term is 'The Romans'.
+We are going to learn all about the Roman Invasion, how the Romans lived, how they ruled and what they did for fun in their spare time.

 In our maths lessons the children will be covering all 5 blocks from the curriculum.
 This will involve lots of problem solving and reasoning.
 In support of our maths lessons the children have access to Doodlemaths which they can use to answer daily questions and earn stars.

-In our english lessons we will be focusing on adventure stories, persuasive writing, building our vocabulary, learning about a poet during our poetry appreciation unit and we will explore the book 'Grandpa's Great Escape', by David Walliams in our take one book topic.
+In our english lessons we will be focusing on traditional tales and fables, writing and performing a play, recounts, instructions, limericks and building our vocabulary.
 Where possible, our english topics will link with other areas of the curriculum.